Mobile Ticketing FAQs

 Frequently Asked Questions

 You will need a smart phone (Apple or Android) to use a mobile ticket.
-If you are purchasing a match or season ticket and do not have a smart phone please go to bhafc.club/nosmartphone and follow the instructions before making your purchase (or no later than 1st August for existing season ticket holders).
+If you are purchasing a match ticket and do not have a smart phone please go to bhafc.club/nosmartphone and follow the instructions before making your purchase.
+Please note the deadline for season ticket holders to apply for an alternative form of entry for the 2021/22 season has now passed.

 If you have a smart phone that does not have an NFC chip you will be able to download your ticket/season ticket to your Google/Apple Wallet and select the 'Show Code' option when entering via the turnstiles.
 You scan the barcode in the turnstile in the same way that you would with a paper or Print@Home ticket.
 The barcode will regenerate at regular intervals so screenshots of the barcode will not work.